koczadly/AoC-2020-Java-Solutions/README.md

 You can attempt these awesome puzzles for yourself at https://adventofcode.com/2020.

 ### Technicalities
-These solutions are written using Java 9, and make heavy use of the built-in Streams API.
+These solutions use Java 9, and make heavy use of the built-in Streams API.

 The main method accepts 3 optional arguments: `[day] [part] [version]`.
 If no arguments are passed to the application, then it will run all of the solutions and print them to the console.